 Clients will want to understand the results you’re creating for them, which means that you should be able to interpret and report on analytics data.

 Pinterest business accounts have their own analytics, which include things like impressions, engaged users, and clicks.
-However, Pinterest Analytics do not always provide a full and accurate picture.
+However, Pinterest Analytics do not always provide a full and accurate picture when it comes to traffic.

-If you really want to stand out as a Pinterest VA, you should be able to also get information from your client’s Google Analytics to show which specific pins are doing well and driving traffic to your client.
+If you really want to stand out as a Pinterest VA, you should be able to also get information from your client’s Google Analytics account to show which specific pins are doing well and driving traffic to your client’s website.

 7. Running Promoted Pin campaigns.

-One advanced and highly in-demand service that Pinterest VAs can offer is Promoted Pin management.
+One advanced and highly in-demand service that Pinterest VAs can offer is Promoted Pin creation and management.

 Promoted Pins are paid Pinterest ads.
 They are great for driving traffic, sales, and email sign-ups to your client.
 This is a service you can charge a lot for if you know how to launch successful Promoted Pin campaigns.